 James Michael Wilson, 2022

-Research Title: OSCE Peacekeeping: The unused instrument of the Organisation for Security and Co-operation in Europe’s peace toolbox [Working Title]James Michael Wilson is a current candidate in the Professional Doctorate in Policing, Crime and Security at the University of West London.
-His research topic qualitatively examines why the OSCE has never deployed a fully-fledged peacekeeping mission, despite the fact that ‘peacekeeping’ has been in its toolbox since the early 1990’s, during which time the organisation has continually responded to rapidly developing and ever-increasingly complex crises.
+Research title: OSCE Peacekeeping: The unused instrument of the Organisation for Security and Co-operation in Europe’s peace toolbox [Working Title]James Michael Wilson is a current candidate in the Professional Doctorate in Policing, Crime and Security (DPCS) programme at the University of West London, United Kingdom.
+His research qualitatively examines the reasoning of why OSCE has never deployed a fully-fledged peacekeeping mission, despite the fact that ‘peacekeeping’ has been in its toolbox since the early 1990’s, during which time the organisation has continually responded to rapidly developing and ever-increasingly complex crises.

 Eva Seiwert/ 2022